GuenterQuast/picoCosmo_dev/README.md

 20 days with the Kamiokanne detector and a one-day run with the CosMO panels.
 The compressed file `rawDP_<date>.dat.zip` contains the raw wave forms of identified double-pulses in `yaml`-format.
-The script `plotDoublePulses.py` can be used to read the unzipped file and to produce graphical displays of the waveforms.
-These pictures are also contained in the compressed file `dpFigs-<date>.zip`.
+The scripts `plotDoublePulses.py` and `makeFigs.py` can be used to read the zipped file and to produce graphical displays or images in `.png` format of the waveforms.

 The parameters of events containing double-pulses are stored in file dpKanne2_180403.dat.
 An unbinned log-likelihood fit of measured